lomodoc/homepage/content/docs/Installation/lomorage-client/installation-android.md

 Then you can click the right up more menu to **Manage account**.

-At there, the app will automatically find the Lomorage service if you installed on Mac/Windows or Raspberry pi.
+At there, the app will automatically find "Lomorage Photo Assistant" if you installed on Mac/Windows or Raspberry pi.

 <div align="center">
 <p class="screenshoot">